I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 If you have any questions feel free to email me at hello@codefather.tech.

-And to help you get started with Python I created a tutorial on how to start programming in Python.
+To help you learn Python I created a tutorial on how to start programming in Python.